Topps To Sponsor NFBC Collectible Badges

 In 25 yrs cards will be microchip driven and contain digital action footage of the player.
 Let's see the Honus Wagner card do that !

-Q Correct.
-But in 25 years that T206 Wagner card should be worth 3-4 times what it's worth today and it's already worth $1 million.
-Tough to beat ol' Honus. [/QUOTE]Dooh!
+[/QUOTE]Dooh!
 I guess this means I should pull my Honus Wagner and the rest of my T206 cards out of the spokes of my bike!

 Baseball is a slow, boring, complex, cerebral game that doesn't lend itself to histrionics.
 You 'take in' a baseball game, something odd to say about a football or basketball game, with the clock running and the bodies flying.